exoplatform/exo-documentation/docs/GettingStarted.rst

 |image247|

-From the root folder "Drives", the folders are organized by blocks :
+From the root folder "Drives", folders are organized by blocks :

 My drives: Contains your personal documents and shortcuts to your connected cloud drives.